After you add some pages it’s time to view and share your live application!

 Use the "Embed" link in the app settings menu to add a new embed code for your app:

 Copy the code and paste it into your own blog or website.
 Your app will adapt to the surrounding colors and design of your site and look perfectly integrated.
+Click here to learn more about embedding your app.

 How the pages menu works